ericktafel1/RaspberryPiProjects/MobileRPiHacker.md

 ## The Result
-Although everything was working perfectly, I could help but think that I could use my RPi for something more useful.
-After all this device does the same a my laptop but much smaller.
-So I am now playing with the idea of transforming it to a PiHole to block ads and trackers!
-I will post that write up soon.
+Although everything was working perfectly, I couldn't help but think I could use my RPi for something more useful.
+After all this device does the same as my laptop but is much smaller.
+So I am now playing with the idea of transforming it into a PiHole to block ads and trackers!
+I will post that write-up soon.

 ## Contribute and Share the Joy